schismtracker/schismtracker/docs/accessibility.md

 Additionally, some standard hidden options are enabled by default.
 These currently include keyjazz_noteoff and keyjazz_capslock.

-Oh, these things make Schism Tracker behave much more like OpenMPT.
+Oh, these things make Schism Tracker behave much more like OpenMPT when it comes to note preview.

 ## Bugs and limitations